chiedo/python-selenium-starter/README.md

-Python-selenium-starter
+Python-browserstack-selenium-starter
 =========
-Starter set up for writing selenium tests with Python
+Starter set up for writing selenium tests with Python.
+The Goal is to make it easier to write and run tests using Selenium for multiple browsers and devices.
+With this repo, you should be able to just start writing your tests and not be concerned with the basic set up of your test framework.
+This is built for using browser stack but could easily be modified to not use browserstack with some basic coding.

 Installing Selenium
 ----------